jbalsamo/grading-agent/README.md

-# Azure OpenAI Master Agent System
+# Grading Helper

-> A modular, multi-agent system with StreamLit web interface, document processing, and specialized AI agents with LangGraph
+> A grading-focused StreamLit application built on a modular Azure OpenAI multi-agent system with document processing and specialized AI agents via LangGraph

-A sophisticated multi-agent Python application that uses LangGraph and LangChain to manage specialized AI agents and data storage with Azure OpenAI services.
-Features a modern StreamLit web interface with Google APK-style debugging tools and document upload capabilities.
+Grading Helper is a sophisticated multi-agent Python application centered on clinical and educational grading workflows.
+It uses LangGraph and LangChain to manage specialized AI agents and data storage with Azure OpenAI services, and exposes them through a modern StreamLit web interface with Google APK-style debugging tools and document upload capabilities.

 ## Features